 Historically, VICPP has been a leader on poverty issues, working on such issues as expanding school breakfast programs, reducing predatory lending, creating a state Earned Income Tax Credit and pushing for Medicaid expansion.
 The organization is religiously, racially and ethnically diverse.
 Its board reflects the religious and racial diversity of the Commonwealth.
-Several years ago, when some in the legislature tried to eliminate all funding for the Department of Labor and Industries (the state labor agency), VICPP worked in coalition to restore its funding.

-stopped the cutting of TANF benefits for low-income families.
+- stop the cutting of TANF benefits for low-income families.
 Proposals would have reduced from 24 to 12 months the length of time a family could receive public assistance and reduced from 60 to 24 months the total amount of support families could receive in their lifetime.
 This was a mean-spirited bill and we stopped it on the floor.

-helped restore driver’s licenses to those who owe court fines and fees by leading the advocacy for restoring driver’s licenses in both the House and Senate.
+- restore driver’s licenses to those who owe court fines and fees by leading the advocacy for restoring driver’s licenses in both the House and Senate.
 Bills have passed in both the House of Delegates and the Senate, so we are hopeful a final bill will emerge and pass.

-supported expanding mental health and substance abuse services in Virginia.
+- expand mental health and substance abuse services in Virginia.
 We joined partner organizations in expanding resources in the state for mental health and substance abuse services.

 The Center’s first meeting took place in October 1982 in the Franklin Street headquarters of the Greater Richmond YWCA.
 That occasion was the culminating milestone of about a year of planning by a group of Virginia Christians, Jews and Muslims.